-Any student on academic probation who subsequently Licensure policies may prohibit a second term of academic probation.)
+Any student on academic probation who subsequently fails to achieve a cumulative GPA of 3.0 or better in work taken for credit will be placed on second academic probation.
+(Check with advisor or program director.
+Licensure policies may prohibit a second term of academic probation.)